 National Health Corps Florida is an AmeriCorps program that provides service opportunities to help meet unmet health care and health education needs in the region.
 The Healthy Start Coalition has handled the administrative and fiscal responsibilities of the program since August 2013.

-The National Health Corps Florida is one of four sites under the umbrella of the National Health Corps, an AmeriCorps National Direct program whose mission is to foster healthy communities by connecting those who need it most with health and wellness education, benefits and services, while developing tomorrow’s compassionate health leaders
+National Health Corps Florida is one of four sites under the umbrella of the National Health Corps, an AmeriCorps National Direct program whose mission is to foster healthy communities by connecting those who need it most with health and wellness education, benefits and services, while developing tomorrow’s compassionate health leaders.

 Members help build healthy communities by providing two main services: